SiigoDev/siigo_sdk_javascript/docs/ProductApi.md

 > ProductDetailsViewModel getProducts(opts)

-Gets a list of Products with pagination.
+Returns a paginated list of products.

 ### Example